thoughtworks-jumpstart/data-structure-algo-katas/dataStructure/linkedList/README.md

 - getAt(Number): should return the nth number of node in the list
 - insertAt(Number, Node): should insert at the nth number in a list
 - removeAt(Number): should remove the nth number of item in the list

-1. (length) // create a array using new Array(<size of array>);
-2. enqueue(item) // takes in an item and adds it to the stack.
-Throws an error if the queue is full.
-3. dequeue // remove and return the first item that is in the stack
-4. peek // return the first item that is in the stack
-5. getSize // return the size/length of the Array.